aiidateam/aiida-tutorials/docs/pages/2020_Oxford/sections/automated_wannierisation.rst

 .. code:: bash

-    verdi run launch_auto-wannier_workflow.py CaO.xsf
+    verdi run launch_auto-wannier_workflow.py CsH.xsf

-You can replace CaO.xsf with any other structure that you find in the list, e.g. CsH.xsf or Br2Ti.xsf.
+You can replace CsH.xsf with any other structure that you find in the list, e.g. PtS2.xsf or Br2Ti.xsf.

 Introduction